 PPLetterpress

-Founded by Gerald Lange in 2001, PPLetterpress is a forum and clearinghouse on studio-letterpress and letterpress-related typography.
-While the subject focus is on printing with digital type and the photopolymer plate process, the group site also encompasses related investigative and exploratory printing and typographic techniques, as well as historical and contemporary letterpress practices and concerns.
+Founded by Gerald Lange in 2001, PPLetterpress was a community forum on contemporary studio-letterpress and letterpress-related typography.
+While the subject focus was on printing with digital type and the photopolymer plate process, the group site also encompassed related investigative and exploratory printing and typographic techniques, as well as historical and contemporary letterpress practices and concerns.

-PPLetterpress serves as both a discussion list and reference site with online resources on type and typography, experimental and traditional printing, and allied interests.
+PPLetterpress served as both a discussion list and reference site with online resources on type and typography, experimental and traditional printing, and allied interests.
+It ended with the closure of Yahoo Groups in late 2019.

 Photopolymer plate cleaning and plate longevity